Start your week smart: Snowstorm, LGBTQ nightclub shooting, Climate, Twitter, Biden - KTVZ

 • As millions of Americans gear up to travel during the Thanksgiving holiday week, many will have to deal with rain, snow, blustery winds and cold temperatures.
 Over 5 million people from Michigan to New York are under winter weather alerts as additional lake-effect snow is expected to fall today.

-• At least five people were killed and 18 others were injured in a mass shooting at a gay nightclub on Saturday in Colorado Springs, Colorado, according to police.
+• At least five people were killed and 18 others were injured in a mass shooting at an LGBTQ nightclub on Saturday in Colorado Springs, Colorado, according to police.

 • Negotiators from nearly 200 countries at the COP27 UN climate summit in Egypt took the historic step of agreeing to set up a “loss and damage” fund to help vulnerable countries cope with climate disasters — but failed to reach an agreement to phase out fossil fuels after marathon talks were “stonewalled” by a number of oil-producing nations.